 Reflow: The surface mount coupler is conducive to most of today's conventional reflow methods.
-Low and high temperature thermal reflow profiles are shown in Figures 6 and 7, respectively.
+A low and high temperature thermal reflow profile are shown in Figures 5 and 6, respectively.
 Manual soldering of these components can be done with conventional surface mount non-contact hot air soldering tools.
 Board pre-heating is highly recommended for these selective hot air soldering methods.
 Manual soldering with conventional irons should be avoided.

-Figure 3: Solder Paste Application
+Figure 2: Solder Paste Application

 Coupler Positioning: The surface mount coupler can be placed manually or with automatic pick and place mechanisms.
-Couplers should be placed (see Figure 4 and 5) onto wet paste with common surface mount techniques and parameters.
-Pick and place systems must supply adequate vacuum to hold a 0.50-0.55 gram coupler.
+Couplers should be placed (see Figure 3 and 4) onto wet paste with common surface mount techniques and parameters.
+Pick and place systems must supply adequate vacuum to hold a 0.115 gram coupler.

-Figure 4: Component Placement
+Figure 3: Component Placement

-Figure 5: Mounting Features Example
+Figure 4: Mounting Features Example